OAGr/blog-posts/cause-x-alternatives.md

-# Consider Searching for Innovations A-Ω, not Cause X.
+# Consider Searching for Innovations A-Ω, not Just Cause X.

 Many of my conversations around Cause X have made me uncomfortable.
 I'm sure this wasn't the original intention, but I think the frame of Cause X has led to some incorrect assumptions.